 International Non-Governmental Organizations identifiers as listed in Section 4.5.1 (Scope 1 Identifiers)

 Application.
-The application process for the introduction of new gTLDs shall include a process allowing for the submission of applications by a relevant organization seeking to apply for the delegation of a label otherwise reserved under Section The application process shall require the organization to provide documentation to establish itself as the relevant organization.
+The application process for the introduction of new gTLDs, during eligible application windows, shall include a process allowing for the submission of applications by a relevant protected organization seeking to apply for the delegation of a label otherwise reserved under Section 1.1.
+The application process shall require the organization to provide documentation to establish itself as the relevant organization.
 The application will be subject to all applicable processes governing the introduction of new gTLDs.

 Protection at the Second-Level – Reserved Names

 Reservation.
-All gTLD Registry Operators shall withhold from registration at the second level labels corresponding to the following identifiers, unless otherwise specified under this section:
+All gTLD Registry Operators shall withhold from registration at the second level DNS labels corresponding to the following identifiers, unless otherwise specified under this section:

 Red Cross and Red Crescent Movement identifiers as listed in Section 4.2.1 (Scope 1 Identifiers)